MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 ## Deploy web services

 To deploy your analytics, you must publish them as web services in Machine Learning Server.
 Once hosted on Machine Learning Server, you can update and manage them.
-They can also be consumed by other users.
+Web services can be [consumed in Python](how-to-consume-web-service.md) by other authenticated users or in the [language of their choice via Swagger](../how-to-build-api-clients-from-swagger-for-app-integration.md).
 Both deploy and publish are used synonymously.

-Web services can be [consumed in Python](how-to-consume-web-service.md) by other authenticated users or in the [language of their choice via Swagger](../how-to-build-api-clients-from-swagger-for-app-integration.md).

-After you've authenticated, you can deploy as a web service.
-Deploying returns a [service object](../../python-reference/azureml-model-management-sdk/service.md) containing the client stub for consuming that service.
+After authenticating, you can deploy as a web service.
+A [service object](../../python-reference/azureml-model-management-sdk/service.md) containing the client stub for consuming that service is returned.

 ### Standard web services